 Instead of giving in to this anxiety, however, try to think about the original thoughts that led to this physical response and about how they might not be completely accurate or how you can put a more positive spin on the situation.

 Obviously, everyone’s worries and anxieties stem from different thoughts.
-However, breaking down your thoughts and trying to figure out why you’re so anxious in the first place and then how to address incorrect or unproductive thoughts can help calm anxieties that are getting in the way of studying or taking tests.
+However, breaking down your thoughts and trying to figure out why you’re so anxious in the first place is your entry point.
+Being able to rely on a supportive, informed mentor will also help with this process.
+Then addressing incorrect or unproductive thoughts will help calm anxieties that are getting in the way of studying or taking tests.

 Once you’ve been able to identify the thoughts that are leading to your anxiety, it should be easier to start to calm down.
 There are, however, some other strategies you can use to relax your body and further reduce any leftover tension.
 These include practicing various breathing exercises, progressive muscle relaxation, or drinking a very cold drink (the intense cold will help keep you focused and relaxed in the moment, as exposure to intense cold can be calming).

-And for a few other ways to overcome test anxiety leading up to the SATs, ACTs, or other standardized tests, see the second part of this blog post!
+And for a few other ways to practice overcoming test anxiety leading up to the SATs, ACTs, or other standardized tests, see the second part of this blog post!